-As NASD noted above, the proposal in Notice to Members 04-83 would require a firm to disclose in a fairness opinion the extent upon which it either relied on the information supplied by the company or independently verified such information.
+As noted above, the proposal in Notice to Members 04-83 would require a firm to disclose in a fairness opinion the extent upon which it either relied on the information supplied by the company or independently verified such information.
 Nearly every party commenting on this provision stated that firms as a matter of course already disclose in the fairness opinion that they do not independently verify information provided by the issuer.
 While most commenters did not believe that there was any need for an NASD rule given current practices, the commenters did not oppose NASD rulemaking so long as it did not create a requirement for firms to verify information before rendering a fairness opinion.
-Many commenters stated that the terms of engagement for rendering a fairness opinion do not call for independent verification of information provided by management, and that other entities, such as forensic accountants. would be better skilled to verify data.
-S&P suggested that fairness opinions include disclosure of the information provided by management upon which the opinion is based, and could take the form of a "List of Documents Relied Upon," similar to that which accompanies an expert's report in commercial litigation.12
+Many commenters stated that the terms of engagement for rendering a fairness opinion do not call for independent verification of information provided by management, and that other entities, such as forensic accountants, would be better skilled to verify data.
+S&P suggested that fairness opinions include disclosure of the information provided by management upon which the opinion is based, and could take the form of a "List of Documents Relied Upon," similar to that which accompanies an expert's report in commercial litigation.9

 The proposed rule change would not require a member to independently verify data provided by the issuer.
-NASD agrees with commenters that the scope of a firm's obligations in rendering a fairness opinion is set forth in the terms of engagement with the client, and it is not required that such terms call for independent verification.
-NASD believes, however, that, to the extent categories of information (such as projected earnings and revenues, expected cost-savings and synergies, industry trends and growth rate) that were supplied by the company requesting the opinion formed a substantial basis for the fairness opinion, and information in each such category was not independently verified, readers of the fairness opinion should be apprised of this fact.
-Accordingly, the proposed rule change requires members to identify categories of information that formed a substantial basis for the fairness opinion and with respect to such information, whether any such information in each such category has been independently verified by the member.
-NASD notes that the proposed rule change goes beyond current practices in which firms
+We agree with commenters that the scope of a firm's obligations in rendering a fairness opinion is set forth in the terms of engagement with the client, and it is not required that such terms call for independent verification.
+NASD believes, however, that to the extent information formed a substantial basis for the fairness opinions, and is not independently verified, readers of the fairness opinion should be apprised of this fact.

+Accordingly, the proposed rule change requires members to identify information that formed a substantial basis for the fairness opinion and with respect to such information, whether it has been independently verified by the member.
+The proposed rule change goes beyond current practices in which firms state, for example, "We have not independently verified the accuracy and completeness of the information supplied to us with respect to the [client] and do not assume any responsibility with respect to it."
+Blanket statements that members have not verified information will not by themselves comply with the proposed rule change; members must identify information that formed a substantial basis for the fairness opinions and disclosure whether such information was independently verified.